shamanakin/lens-atlas/lenses/remote_viewing_instructor.md

 Applied psi research from academic and independent sources.

-Internal heuristic patterns from GPT-5 enhanced reasoning engine.
+Internal heuristic patterns from advanced language model reasoning.

 Multimodal integration of visual, spatial, and sensory data interpretation.